ksoze84/sokore/README.md

   </>
 }
 ```

+Replacing the state is the default mode for a kore object setState, but you can configure your kore setState to merge it.
+This can be useful to refactor old class components.

 **Note that the useSoKore hook will trigger re-render for any part of the state changed.
 In the example above, Tables component will re-render if the chairs value is changed.
 This behavior can be optimized using select or should "subHooks"**

 **Merging mode is only for an object-like state, and there is no check of any kind for this before doing it, so its on you to guarantee an initial and always state object.**